 Specific reference is also made to prostitution, which is an important subject on which Kollontai has made a lot of research and written several works at her time.

 Kollontai was a prominent Bolshevik at the time of the October Revolution.
 She was the first woman in history to become an official member of a governing cabinet in any country.
 She served as the People’s Commissar on Welfare in the first government after the revolution, and was one of the key persons to establish the Zhenotdel (“Womens department”) of the Bolshevik Party, which played a very important role in pushing for progress on womens’ issues.
 She was a critical thinker, and expressed disagreements in a number of issues inside the Bolshevik Party.

-In view of the International Women’s day, celebrated on 8th March, we publish this work as part of a collection of articles, because it is rather enlightening in relation to a topic which is not tackled very often in political debates, yet is central to the lives of all.
+In view of the anniversary of her birth, today, March 31, we publish this work because it is rather enlightening in relation to a topic which is not tackled very often in political debates, yet is central to the lives of all.

 Love and the New Morality